vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

-But not knowing that, I quickly figured out that all the tools are conveniently located under a relative path  *"./usr/bin/"*, so my first thought was that I'll simply extract them to my root directory and they'll be immediately available in my *$PATH*.
-That's what I did as *root*:
+But not knowing that, I ran...

 |